hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 # Pulling Images

-To begin with we're going to [pull][docker-docs-pull] down the Docker image we're going to be working in for the tutorial
+To begin with we're going to [pull][docker-docs-pull] down the Docker image we're going to be working in for the tutorial (note: if you did all the docker pulls in the setup instructions, this image will already be on your machine, in which case docker should notice it's there and not attempt to re-pull it unless it's changed in the meantime):

 ~~~bash
 docker pull matthewfeickert/intro-to-docker